-Function LLDISPLAY_EXTRA_IMPL_isColor directly implements the method from the MicroUI Display class of the same name.
-The default implementation always returns LLDISPLAY_EXTRA_OK.
+Function LLUI_DISPLAY_IMPL_isColor directly implements the method from the MicroUI Display class of the same name.
+The default implementation always returns true when the number of bits per pixel is higher than 4.

-Function LLDISPLAY_EXTRA_IMPL_getNumberOfColors directly implements the method from the MicroUI Display class of the same name.
-The default implementation returns a value according to the number of bits by pixels, without taking into consideration the alpha bit(s).
+Function LLUI_DISPLAY_IMPL_getNumberOfColors directly implements the method from the MicroUI Display class of the same name.
+The default implementation returns a value according to the number of bits by pixel, without taking into consideration the alpha bit(s).

-Function LLDISPLAY_EXTRA_IMPL_isDoubleBuffered directly implements the method from the MicroUI Display class of the same name.
-The default implementation returns LLDISPLAY_EXTRA_OK.
-When LLAPI implementation targets a LCD in direct mode, this function must be implemented and return LLDISPLAY_EXTRA_NOT_SUPPORTED
+Function LLUI_DISPLAY_IMPL_isDoubleBuffered directly implements the method from the MicroUI Display class of the same name.
+The default implementation returns true.
+When LLAPI implementation targets a display in direct mode, this function must be implemented and return false.